davidrochabio/Analytics_Eng_DBT_FastAPI/README.md

 # Web_scraping_PostgreSQL_API

-Scrapes product data from brazilian PC webstore, generates orders data, inserts in a PostgreSQL db, connects to PGAdmin GUI, and create an API.
+- Scrapes products data from brazilian PC webstore -> pichau.com.br

+- Generates orders data and inserts tables in a PostgreSQL db

+- Connects to PGAdmin GUI

+- Create an API (FastAPI)

+- ALL wrapped in a docker compose.

+-> Check/change docker-compose.yaml file for postgres credentials